-

 (5) The address of the principal place of business of the licensee, and the address and office hours at which the licensee shall be available for fitting or post‑fitting adjustments and servicing of the hearing aid sold.

-(6) The terms of any guarantee or written warranty made to the purchaser with respect to the hearing aid.
+(6) The terms of any guarantee or written warranty made to the purchasing patient with respect to the locked hearing aid.

-(d) Record Keeping. – The licensee shall maintain, for a period of at least seven years after the sale, the following records for each hearing aid sold:
+(d) Record Keeping. – The licensee shall maintain, for a period of at least three years after the sale of a locked hearing aid, the following records for each locked hearing aid transaction:

-(1) A copy of the written notice described in subsection (b) of this section as signed by the purchaser.
+(1) A copy of the written notice described in subsection (b) of this section as signed by the purchasing patient.

 (2) A copy of the written receipt described in subsection (c) of this section.

-(3) The results of any audiologic tests or measurements performed as part of the fitting and dispensing of the hearing aid or aids.
+(4) A copy of any written recommendations prepared as part of the fitting and dispensing of the locked hearing aid or aids.

 These records shall be kept at the licensee's principal place of practice and shall be made available for inspection by the Board.

-SECTION 6.(a) Article 22 of Chapter 90 of the General Statutes is amended by adding a new section to read:
+SECTION 9.1.(a) Article 22 of Chapter 90 of the General Statutes is amended by adding a new section to read:

 § 90‑308.
 Disclosure of locked hearing aid software by audiologists; receipt and record requirements.

-(a) Disclosure of Locked Programming Software. – To the extent not inconsistent with federal law, a licensed audiologist who engages in the fitting or selling of locked hearing aids, as defined in G.S.
-93D‑7.1(a)(1), shall, before consummating the sale of any locked hearing aid, provide the purchasing patient with a written notice in at least 12‑point type stating:
+(a) Disclosure of Locked, Nonproprietary or Proprietary Programming Software. – To the extent not inconsistent with federal law, a licensed audiologist who engages in the fitting or selling of locked hearing aids, as defined in G.S.
+93D‑7.1(a)(1), shall, at the time of purchase of any locked hearing aid, provide the purchasing patient with a written notice in at least 12‑point type stating:

-The hearing aid being purchased uses proprietary or locked programming software and can only be serviced or programmed at specific facilities or locations.
+The locked hearing aid being purchased uses locked, nonproprietary or proprietary programming software and can only be serviced or programmed at specific facilities or locations.

-This notice must be signed by the purchasing patient prior to sale completion.
+The purchasing patient shall sign the notice at the time of purchase with physical signature or electronic signature.
 The audiologist shall retain a copy of the signed notice in the patient's file in addition to the record requirements of subsection (c) of this section.

-(b) Receipt of Sale. – Upon the consummation of a sale of a locked hearing aid, in addition to complying with G.S.
-93D‑7, the audiologist shall give the purchasing patient a written receipt, signed by or on behalf of the audiologist, containing all of the following information:
+(b) Written Receipt of Sale. – Upon the consummation of a sale of a locked hearing aid, in addition to complying with G.S.
+93D‑7, the audiologist shall give the purchasing patient a written receipt signed, with physical or electronic signature, by or on behalf of the audiologist and the patient, containing all of the following information:

 (1) The date of consummation of the sale.

-(2) The make, model, and serial number of the hearing aid sold.
+(2) The make, model, and serial number of the locked hearing aid sold.

 (3) Whether the hearing aid is new, used, or reconditioned.